SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Common](images/common.jpg)

    **cuid** is a shortcut for unique primary keys

    **managed** captues created by/at and latest modified by/at management information for records Find more information here: https://cap.cloud.sap/docs/cds/common#aspect-cuid

+Urgeny and Status will be modeled as Enum types.
+If you want to find more about the, have  look at the capire documentation: https://cap.cloud.sap/docs/cds/cdl#enums

 What you will also see in your schema that relationships between entities are created.
 There are two ways.
 Associations and Compositions.